 “Trotskyists” and Stalinists for the government

-The Trotskyist Platform (TP), known for brandishing the hammer and sickle and claiming to stand under the banner of “communism” and “Trotskyism”, also jump the purely reformist “paid pandemic leave” bandwagon.
+The Trotskyist Platform (TP), known for brandishing the hammer and sickle and claiming to stand under the banner of “communism” and “Trotskyism”, also jump on the purely reformist “paid pandemic leave” bandwagon.
 Like their allies in the lockdown left, they appear to lack self-awareness.
 The “coronavirus as a deadly threat” is unfiltered bourgeois ideology.
 Any acceptance and/or practice of bourgeois ideology renders the workers’ movement virtually unable to win gains.
 As soon as the left accepts the “pandemic” concept, it stands on the ground of capital, not labour.
 TP is aware that job cuts have occurred supposedly due to “Covid”, but merely complain that the employers are “using the pandemic as an excuse to cut jobs”.
 They don’t seem to realise that the main reason for the fake pandemic IS job cuts to ensure the suppression of the cost of labour power (i.e.,wages).
 And by falling for wholesale corporate media hype of a supposed world threatened by an imaginary black plague, TP have handed employers and the government the political fuel needed to impose millions of job cuts without mass resistance.
 TP enforce “pandemic” ideology (an entirely false pretext) amongst workers, and then act innocent as employers and the government use this political context to wreak havoc.
 These “revolutionaries” could almost be hired by the Prime Minister.

 The Socialist Equality Party (SEP) formerly had possibly the largest online presence of any left party prior to the lockdowns of 2020.
 Then its renowned World Socialist Web Site switched to a position which is potentially more conservative than the imperialist bourgeoisie itself.
 These “Trotskyists” repeatedly called for harsher and stricter lockdowns and even for schools to effectively remain closed.
 Even the United Nations (UN) – hardly even a liberal organisation – has cited studies which show that lockdowns and other restrictions could lead to an additional 10 000 children dying per month.
 Yet, in the name of “socialism”, the SEP are more pro-lockdown than the wealthiest ruling classes in world history.
 If the vampire squids of finance capital are not prepared to go as far as you demand, how on earth can such a party claim to be pro-worker?